AleRaho/KGE-2022-Metadata-Project/README.md

 informational layers.
 To overcome them, we have designed a possible and plausible future structure for the Data Scientia web portal, by defining its Knowledge Graph.

-You can explore deeper our work in our [public repository](https://github.com/AleRaho/KGE-2022-Metadata-Project)
+You can explore deeper our work in our [public repository](https://github.com/AleRaho/KGE-2022-Metadata-Project).
+In our [Project Report](), stored in the git repository as well, you will find a detailed step-by-step description in which we tried to explain why this topic is so important and impactfull and how we menaged to produce our KG using the iTelos metodology.